THEY KNEW | Australia Fuel Crisis Intelligence Dossier — Shiny Side Out

 Phase 4

-Pump cap of $40 per transaction (~16 litres at current prices).
+The Plan That Still Exists, Whether or Not It's Used Pump cap of $40 per transaction (~16 litres at current prices).
 Managed queues.
 Essential services priority.
 Agriculture, food transport, manufacturing prioritised.
-Winter crop 2026/27 potentially compromised.
-Grocery prices +20–50%.
 They have the plan.
 They wrote it in 2006.
 Updated it in 2019.
 Spent $150,000 hiding it.
-Now you know it exists.
+The reserves are better now than at any point this year — and the strait closed again within days of a signed peace deal.
+Both things are true at once.

 § 06 — Government Response